Continuous variable quantum key distribution with two-mode squeezed states: Discussion

+As mentioned above, the performance of our protocol is partially parametrized by the degree of conditional squeezing.
+In our realization, the conditionally squeezed states were prepared by measuring one mode of a two-mode squeezed state.
+However, alternatively, the conditionally squeezed state could have been prepared directly by modulating a single-mode squeezed states beyond the antisqueezing.
+The direct benefit of such a strategy is that the degree of conditional squeezing is identical to the degree of the single mode squeezed state.
+Protocols with single mode squeezed states will be studied in future work.

 We have introduced and experimentally addressed a QKD protocol based on continuous variable squeezed states of light.
-Interestingly, we find that the key rate as well as the robustness against channel noise is improved for any degree of squeezing compared to the idealized and optimized coherent state protocol.
-The requirement on the purity of the squeezed states is relaxed, thus rendering the protocol provable secure against any type of attack on the channel.
-In fact, by using strongly squeezed but also highly impure states such as those produced via the large bandwidth Kerr effect in standard optical fibers (where up to 6.8 dB of squeezing and 29.6 dB of anti-squeezing has been produced \cite{fiber}) the coherent modulation is left unnecessary.
-In future commercial implementations miniaturized waveguide cavities could be used to make on chip squeezed state QKD \cite{onchip}.
-Finally, we note that in the present work we have assumed perfect classical postprocessing.
-However, it can be shown that squeezed states are even more beneficial if imperfect post-processing is taken into account \cite{our}; such protocols will be studied in the future.
+Interestingly, we find that the key rate as well as the robustness against channel noise is improved for any degree of conditional squeezing compared to the idealized and optimized coherent state protocol.
+The requirement on the purity of the squeezed states is relaxed, thus rendering the protocol provably secure against any type of attack on the channel.
+In fact, by using strongly squeezed but also highly impure states, such as those produced via the large bandwidth Kerr effect in standard optical fibers (where up to 6.8 dB of squeezing and 29.6 dB of anti-squeezing has been produced \cite{fiber}), the coherent modulation is left unnecessary.
+In future commercial implementations, miniaturized waveguide cavities could be used to make on chip squeezed state QKD.